common-workflow-language/cwl-v1.2/concepts.md

 always allowed, but for presentation reasons option 3 and 2 may be preferred by human readers.
 Consumers of CWL must support all three options.

-The normative explanation for these variations, aimed at implementors, is in the [Schema Salad specification](SchemaSalad.html#Identifier_maps).
+The normative explanation for these variations, aimed at implementers, is in the [Schema Salad specification](SchemaSalad.html#Identifier_maps).

 ## Identifiers